Sigmmma/c20/src/content/h1/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 ```

 # Application of materials
-Before discussing and demonstrating materials and the application of materials to surfaces in the level, it is HIGHLY recommended that the Materials Overview section under the General Reference section be reviewed.
-The information contained in the Material Naming Conventions and Rules as well as the names of Special Materials and special Shader Symbols of this section will be referenced in the following examples.

 The following section will show you how to create new materials and use them across multiple objects properly.
 We will also show how to assign a texture to a material so that it displays on surfaces that have that material assigned.
 This is not necessary for exporting or the compiling of raw assets but it should help you visualize the look of your level in your scene.
 The only data exported to the .JMS is the name of our material and the path to the texture it has assigned if one exists.
 The name of the material is the only important bit here.
 The name of the material will be the filename tool.exe searches for when looking for a shader tag to assign to a surface.